We Are the Champions: Legacy

-Since then, the song has become an enduring global anthem for sports victories — but Canada’s 1978 lacrosse team appears to have been the first to do it after winning a world championship.

 In 2011, a team of scientific researchers concluded that "We Are the Champions" was the catchiest song in the history of pop music, despite its not reaching #1 in the charts in any major market.
 Dr. Daniel Mullensiefen said of the study: "Every musical hit is reliant on maths, science, engineering and technology; from the physics and frequencies of sound that determine pitch and harmony, to the hi-tech digital processors and synthesisers which can add effects to make a song catchier.
 We've discovered that there's a science behind the sing-along and a special combination of neuroscience, math and cognitive psychology that can produce the elusive elixir of the perfect sing-along song."

 The song is popular at sporting events, often being played after a major victory by the home team.
 For example, it was played at Highmark Stadium after the Buffalo Bills defeated the New England Patriots in the 2021 NFL playoffs.

 Chart performances

 In 1977–1978, "We Are the Champions" was released as a single in many countries, reaching number 2 on the UK Singles Chart; number 4 on Billboard in the US; number 3 in Canada; the top 10 in Ireland, the Netherlands, and Norway; and the top 15 in Germany, Austria, and Sweden.
+By November 2018, "We Are the Champions" had sold 962,000 copies in the UK, making it Queen's second highest-selling single in the country.

-In 1992, 1993, and 1998, the single was re-released in France, totalling 45 weeks on the chart and peaking at number 19, number 14, and number 10 during the 1998 FIFA World Cup.
+In 1992, 1993, and 1998, the single was re-released in France, totaling 45 weeks on the chart and peaking at number 19, number 14, and number 10 during the 1998 FIFA World Cup.